 With the passage of the federal Affordable Care Act in 2010, and changes in state law in 2013 to conform to new requirements, portability has changed significantly.
 This publication is intended to provide guidance as to our understanding of state and federal laws governing portability of health insurance.
 It is not intended to provide legal advice and should not be construed as such.

 Please note that many of these changes are effective for health plans issued, offered, sold or renewed on or after January 1, 2014.
 Please also take note that some changes do not apply to grandfathered health plans.
 We have tried to identify these for your convenience.
-For a more comprehensive look at changes, see Laws of Minnesota 2013, chaper 84, articles 1 and 2.
-This can be found on line at www.revisor.mn.gov website.
+For a more comprehensive look at changes, see Laws of Minnesota 2013, chapter 84, articles 1 and 2.

 Q. What is "portability"?